Tovi Lehmann's Research Group:

 Yaro AS, Dao A, Adamou A, Crawford JE, Ribeiro JM, Gwadz R, Traore SF, Lehmann T. 2006.
 The distribution of hatching time in Anopheles gambiae.
 Malar J: 22;5:19 pdf

 Simard F, Lehmann T 2006.
 Predicting the Spread of a Transgene in African Malaria Vector populations: Current Knowledge and Limitations.
-A book chapter in Genetically Modified Mosquitoes for Malaria Control, edited by Christophe Boete.
+A book chapter in Genetically Modified Mosquitoes for Malaria Control, edited by Christophe Bote.
 Landes Bioscience/Eurekah Pubmed, Georgetown, TX, USA. pdf 300kb

-Diabate A, Roch DK, Kengne P, Brengues C, Thierry B, Ouari A, Simard F, and Lehmann T. 2006.
+Diabat A, Roch DK, Kengne P, Brengues C, Thierry B, Ouari A, Simard F, and Lehmann T. 2006.
 Mixed-swarms of the Molecular M and S forms of Anopheles gambiae (Diptera: Culicidae) in sympatric area from Burkina Faso.
 J. Med.
 Entomol.: 43: 480-483. pdf 125kb

 Lehmann T, Marcet PL, Graham DH, Dahl ER, Dubey JP.
 2006.
 Globalization and the population structure of Toxoplasma gondii.
 Proc Natl Acad Sci U S A. 103(30):11423-8.
 Epub 2006 Jul 18. pdf